bcgov/castor/R/SpaDES-modules/forestryCastor/README.md

-## forestryCLUS
+## forestryCastor

 ### What it does

-forestryCLUS is a convenient calculator for massive spatial calculations.
-Simply put, this module projects the state of the forest described in [dataLoaderCLUS](https://github.com/bcgov/clus/tree/master/R/SpaDES-modules/dataLoaderCLUS) into the future by taking into account management constraints for harvesting and forest growth (via [growingStock CLUS](https://github.com/bcgov/clus/tree/master/R/SpaDES-modules/growingStockCLUS) ).
+forestryCastor is a convenient calculator for massive spatial calculations.
+Simply put, this module projects the state of the forest described in [dataCastor](https://github.com/bcgov/castor/tree/master/R/SpaDES-modules/dataCastor) into the future by taking into account management constraints for harvesting and forest growth (via [growingStock Castor](https://github.com/bcgov/castor/tree/master/R/SpaDES-modules/growingStockCastor) ).
 It should be used to explore possible futures - to identify where and where not to harvest, explore the consequences of policy and test sensitivity.

 It was designed to provide rapid feeback - for exploring the decision space for caribou and forestry related impacts.
 The following diagram is a simple representation of these impacts.
 The solid arrows are positive impacts, while the dashed arrows are negative impacts.